Skip to content

 Wood Job Finish Carpentry helps interior designers turn those ideas into clean, buildable finish carpentry inside real homes.
 We work on accent walls, wainscoting, panel walls, fireplace feature walls, coffered ceilings, crown moulding, casing, baseboards, doors, custom trim details, and renovation finishing.

-Led by Cenk Jack Ozer, Wood Job is a small, hands-on finish carpentry business built for designers who care about proportion, clean lines, client trust, and craftsmanship that holds up close.
+Led by Jack Cenk Ozer, Wood Job is a small, hands-on finish carpentry business built for designers who care about proportion, clean lines, client trust, and craftsmanship that holds up close.

 Bringing Design Ideas Into Buildable Finish Carpentry